EdenWise/hjcrc/readme.md

 This is a life work for me...

-I decided to write this document in markdown for easy editing and for collaboration (if anybody wants to help).
+I decided to write this document in markdown for collaboration (if anybody wants to help).
 These are the steps needed to build the Microsoft Word document.

 ##### Original Conversion